ChristophLabacher/SWARM/README.md

 	- Load points in array
 	- Shift array depending on game position
 	- Get points with x close to Firefly and get dist (Current position and position in the next frame)
+	- Make Firefly bounce of (and kill it eventually)
 	- Cleanup SVGs and load them externally (not directily from index.html)
 - Game mechanism
 	- Implement start screen, pause screen and reload after finish